Student Loans for Case Western Reserve University Students

 Applying for Case Western Reserve University Financial Aid

 By simply submitting a FAFSA application you can easily apply for Case Western University financial aid packages.
-You can find out more about FAFSA by taking a look at the website, FAFSA.ed.gov.
+You can find out more about FAFSA at fafsa.ed.gov.
 Applying for Case Western University financial aid is simple and quick, so you don’t have to worry about lengthy applications or too many hoops to jump through.

 There are many students receiving Case Western Reserve University Financial Aid packages.
 Over 90% of students here are receiving some form of financial aid, almost 62% of the students qualify for scholarships and over 80% receive aid to cover their entire tuition costs.
 The amount you can receive through the Case Western Reserve Financial Aid program depends on your financial need.
 If you are awarded scholarships and grants you could be eligible to receive up to $23,000.
 By filing a FAFSA you will also be notified if you are eligible for federal loans.
 If they don’t work out then you always have the option of trying out other Case Western Reserve University Financial Aid package options such as the work-study programs.